v-rgrace/Viva/Viva/pulse/get-started/licensing-requirements.md

 # Licensing requirements

 Viva Pulse is available both as a premium experience and a limited experience available with Microsoft 365 Copilot subscription.
-The following list of capabilities are available to Viva Pulse authors and administrators as part of these experiences.
+The following list of capabilities is available to Viva Pulse authors and administrators as part of these experiences.

 | Capability | Premium experience | Viva Pulse with Microsoft 365 Copilot subscription |
 | ----------- | ------------------ | ------------------|